ip-tools/patzilla/README.rst

 spearheading the ongoing development and as such will ensure continuity for the project.

-If you’re using PatZilla in your company and you need support or custom development or support, feel free to get in touch with us.
-We are happy to receive respective inquiries at info@elmyra.de.
+If you are using PatZilla in your company, and you need support or custom development, feel free to get in touch with us by sending corresponding inquiries to info@elmyra.de.

 In this way, you are contributing to the ongoing maintenance and further development of PatZilla.
-As it still is a reasonably young project, it needs all support it can get.

 .. _GNU-AGPL-3.0: https://docs.ip-tools.org/patzilla/_static/license/GNU-AGPL-3.0.txt
 .. _EUPL-1.2: https://docs.ip-tools.org/patzilla/_static/license/EUPL-1.2.txt
-.. _notices about licenses of third-party components: https://docs.ip-tools.org/patzilla/license/THIRD-PARTY-NOTICES.html
+.. _notices about licenses of third-party components: https://github.com/ip-tools/patzilla/blob/main/THIRD-PARTY-NOTICES.rst
 .. _install documentation: https://docs.ip-tools.org/patzilla/install/

 .. _Elmyra UG: https://elmyra.de/